Table of Contents

 On Sundays, my grandma Lily would fatten me up like a thanksgiving turkey with every Jewish food known to, well, the Jewish people, bagels, lox and chicken soup.
 And she did not stop there.
 The next courses had rugelach, black and white cookies, chopped liver, sea toast crackers, kugel, kishke, challah, gefilte fish, flankin soup and knishes.
 Is that enough?

 I thought so too, but grandma did not.
 It was a 36 course meal that extended for eight hours or more.
 I know my grandma was doing this out of love, she would say “Benjy, Benjy, essen Benjy, eat, Benjy eat something”.

 I would certainly feel guilty if I did not oblige grandma because she would sulk and look very upset if I did not eat whatever she brought before my ten year old eyes.
 By the time my Dad would come to pick me up from grandma’s Williamsburg Brooklyn apartment, I could barely move I was so full.
-When my father came in her apartment, she would say to him in Yiddish, right before we left “Freddy, farvos is Benjy azoy groyz?
-Freddy, why is Benjy so fat?!”
+When my father came in her apartment, she would say to him in Yiddish, right before we left “Freddy, farvos is Richie azoy groyz?
+Freddy, why is Richie so fat?!”
 Duh, I thought.

 How to Stop Dieting

 Now I just told you some of my history with weight and dieting.
 I have a huge amount of compassion for anyone who is struggling with losing weight.
 That is why I wrote this post to help you stop dieting.
 Some people think that we just have no control, we have no discipline, we are lazy and sit watching tv all day while consuming ben and Jerry ice cream.
 That is only part of the story.
 Just yesterday, a new study confirmed what I have always felt, but have been ridiculed many times when I suggest that as a reason for not being able to maintain a slim weight.